 - That they could get lost.

-- Parents might disappear or not return home.
+- Their parents might disappear or not return home.

-- Parents might forget about them or not love them any more.
+- Their parents might forget about them or not love them any more.

 Common physical symptoms or complaints at separation or when separation is anticipated include: